 As for the hierarchy of the legal acts, laws must be in conformity with generally accepted principles of international law and with valid treaties ratified by the National Assembly, whereas regulations and other general legal acts must also be in conformity with other ratified treaties (Art.
 153 of the Constitution).
 “Other ratified treaties” are treaties ratified by the Government, and those are, according to the Art.
 75 of the Foreign Affairs Act, protocols, programs and similar acts that have been adopted for implementation of other adopted international treaties and which do not include new obligations.

-In Slovenia, there are no different types of laws (as there are, e.g. in federal states; federal laws and state laws) but in practice, also a type of law called code (zakonik, kodeks) is used.
+In Slovenia there are no different types of laws (as there are, e.g. in federal states; federal laws and state laws) but in practice also a type of law called code (zakonik, kodeks) is used.
 This term is used for the laws that systematically and entirely govern the legal regulation of a large area of social life.
-However, they are not above the other laws - if there is an antinomy between a codex and a law, the usual principles of the legal interpretation are to solve the conflict.
-Slovenia has several codes, such as Penal code and Civil code.
+However, they are not above the other laws - if there is an antinomy between a codex and a law, the usual principles of the legal explanation are to solve the conflict.
+Slovene has several codes, such as Penal code and Civil code.

 Laws have to be published in the Official Gazette and they enter into force on the fifteenth day after its publication unless otherwise determined in the act itself.

-In the Slovene, legal system case law is not recognized as a source of law, but it often happens that it represents one with the power of its arguments.
-That means that in practice lower courts often use precedents in judging cases, not because they were obliged to, but because they follow the argumentation of the decisions.
+In Slovene legal system case law is not recognized as a source of law, but it often happens that it represents one with the power of its arguments.
+That means that in practice lower courts often use precedents in judging cases, not because they were obliged to but because they like the argumentation of the decisions.
 When applying to the term case law in Slovene legal area one should not have in mind the meaning of the term that is used in Anglo-American legal system but rather the collection of the decisions made by the courts.
-One of the functions of the Supreme Court of Slovenia is also to assure uniform case law.
+One of the functions of the Supreme Court of Slovenia is also to take care also for the uniform case law.